-Authorize yourself to run applications on the other system by following the procedure outlined in Chapter 12.
+Authorize yourself to run applications on the other system by following the procedure outlined in Chapter 12, "Running Applications Across the Network".
 Be sure that the node name you provide in Session Manager's Security options dialog box represents areal node and not a cluster alias.
 Also note that each node-source and destination-must be defined in the other's network node database.
 For example, to display applications on node HUBBUB from ZEPHYR, HUBBUB must be entered in ZEPHYR's network node database, and ZEPHYR must be defined in HUBBUB's network node database.